sfc-gh-sekim/apj_techup_fy26_dbt_hol/SETUP.md

 ## Step 4: Understand your dbt project

-Now that you have the workspace set up, let's take a tour of the key components that make up this dbt project.
-Understanding these files will help you navigate and modify the project effectively.
+Now that you have the workspace set up, it's time for a crash course / tour of core dbt components.

 ### 📄 dbt_project.yml - Project Configuration